acollign/netrunner-wiki/Getting-Started-with-Development.md

 Right click the file in the editor, `REPL -> Switch REPL NS to current file` or run `(in-ns 'game.core)` to switch the namespace

-## Using Emacs with Cider

-If you want to use Emacs you have to install clojure-mode and cider.
-Cider allows you to connect Emacs to a REPL with C-c M-j.
-To reload a function, it's C-c C-c with the cursor inside the function definition.
-To reload a file (eg. card.clj) it's C-c C-k.

-## Get going

 > How do I run the tests?